Park Güell — About, History, Storyline, Tours & Visitor Info

 Quick Timeline

-- 1900-1914 — Construction of viaducts, marketplace, mosaic terrace, porter’s lodges.
+- 1900–1914 — Viaducts, Hypostyle Room, mosaic terrace, porter’s lodges, and landscaping.

-Skip-the-Line Entry
+Skip-the-Line Admission

 Guided Tour (English)

-Park Güell + Sagrada Família Combo
+Park Güell + Sagrada Família

 Storyline & Highlights